LFBFerreira/Processing-InteliJ-Template-Project/README.md

 ## Support Libraries

-The P2D renderer only needs the Processing Core library, but the P3D renderer also needs OpenGL libraries.
+The P2D renderer only needs the Processing Core library, but the P3D renderer also needs the OpenGL libraries.
 All necessary libraries for all Processing compatible OSs are in the *lib/* and have all been to the PATH.
-Remove the ones not necessary for your OS
+Remove the ones that not necessary for your OS.
 For example, for Windows x64 you will need:
  - core.jar
  - gluegen-rt.jar